 Parlez vous Francais?
 Hablas Español?
 If you speak a foreign language, make the most of it!

 There are many ways to turn this hobby into cash.
-You can bid for translation work on Upwork, work on an occasional basis as an interpreter for organisations like the NHS and courts, and tutor students through their language exams.
+You can bid for translation work on Upwork, create a course on Udemy, work on an occasional basis as an interpreter for organisations like the NHS and courts, and tutor students through their language exams.